Malice Mizer: 1999–2000: Kami's death

-A few months after Gackt's departure, drummer Kami died of a subarachnoid hemorrhage on June 21, 1999.
+Malice Mizer left Nippon Columbia shortly after and returned to Midi:Nette (established as Midi:Nette M.†.M).
+Kami died of a subarachnoid hemorrhage on June 21, 1999.
 He left behind a handful of songs, which the band eventually released as part of the EP/video boxset Shinwa, which consists of two songs composed by him and the short track "Saikai" written by the band.
 Kami was never officially replaced; from that point on, Malice Mizer would only use support drummers (namely ex-Aion member Shu, who is not shown in the band's later promotional material, nor credited) and Kami would be credited as "eternal blood relative" on all their future releases.
-Possibly due to Kami's death and other factors, the band shifted to a "darker" image and sound.
+In the second half of 1999 and the beginning of 2000, Malice Mizer, still without an official vocalist, released a number of singles and began to work on a new album.